Padavalkar/Business-Insight-360/README.md

 This Power BI project simulates real-life business scenarios, including recorded stakeholder meetings, feedback loops, and iterative design changes to save time and provide essential metrics in a consolidated report.

 ### Project Execution:

-**Step 1**: Load the data into a MySQL Database and connect it to Power BI.
+#### Step 1: Load the data into a MySQL Database and connect it to Power BI.

 **Step 2**: Review and delete default database relationships created by Power BI; create required dimension tables in Power Query.
 **Step 3**: Validate data using tables in Power BI and match values with provided data.
 **Step 4**: Transform data, e.g., create a dynamic Last Sales Month Reference table.